Access the Web UI with Tunneling

 5. In the Category window, select Connection > SSH > Auth > Credentials.

-6. In Private key file for authentication, click the [Browse] button to select the .ppk file created by converting the .pem file, and then click the [Open] button.
+6. Click [Browse] under Private key file for authentication to select the PPK file created by converting the PEM file, and then click [Open].

 Note

-For PuTTY versions prior to 0.78, Private key file for authentication can be selected in Connection > SSH > Auth.
+For earlier versions than PuTTY 0.78, Private key file for authentication can be selected in Connection > SSH > Auth.

 Note

-Once a tunnel is created, PuTTY can save the session and load it when needed.
+Once a tunnel is created, you can save the session in PuTTY and load it when needed.

-• To save a session, enter the session name in Load, save or delete a stored session's Saved Sessions input window, and then click [Save].
+• To save a session, enter the session name in the Saved sessions input field under Load, save or delete a stored session, and then click [Save].

-• To run a session, select the session from the Saved Sessions list, and then click the [Open] button.
+• To run a session, select the session from the Saved Sessions list, and then click [Open].

-This guide explains how to configure your browser to use the allowed port (e.g., 9876) when creating the localhost and SOCKS v5 proxy tunnels.
+This guide explains how to configure your browser to use an allowed port (e.g. 9876) when creating a SOCKS v5 proxy tunnel with localhost.

-2. In the connection settings pop-up window, configure as shown in the screen below, and then click the [Confirm] button.
+2. In the connection settings popup, configure the settings as shown below and click [OK].

 1. Run cmd.